hb-ye/hb-ye.github.io/index.markdown

 Welcome to my personal webpage!

-I am currently a **Research Assistant Professor** in the Department of Electrical Engineering at Hong Kong Polytechnic University.
+I am currently a **Research Assistant Professor** in the Department of Electrical and Electronic Engineering at Hong Kong Polytechnic University.

 I have a broad spectrum of research interest in transport-related problems, with an aim to improve the system efficiency and sustainability to benefit both the travellers and the operators.
 I have utilized optimisation and control theory in the modelling and analysis of rail and road systems as well as their operation, management and control.